-The No. 1 benefit of consuming liver is that it’s very high in vitamin B12.
+The No. 1 benefit of this organ meat is that it’s very high in vitamin B12.
 We know that vitamin B12 benefits red blood cell formation and improves cellular function.
-We also need vitamin B12 for nervous system function, supporting our metabolism and for brain health.
+We also need it for nervous system function, supporting metabolism and for brain health.

 2. Great Source of Active Vitamin A

-Liver is one of nature’s most concentrated sources of vitamin A. Vitamin A is a fat-soluble vitamin that acts like an antioxidant, helping reduce inflammation through fighting free radical damage.
+Liver is one of nature’s most concentrated sources of vitamin A, a fat-soluble vitamin that acts like an antioxidant, helping reduce inflammation through fighting free radical damage.

 3. Very High in Iron, Helping with Anemia Prevention

-It contains a powerful combination of folate, iron and vitamin B12.
-These are three vitamins and minerals you need in order to overcome anemia naturally and prevent or treat symptoms like low energy, fatigue, irregular menstrual cycles or neurological issues.
+It contains a powerful combination of folate, iron and B vitamins.
+These are nutrients you need in order to overcome conditions such as anemia and prevent or treat symptoms like low energy, fatigue, irregular menstrual cycles or neurological issues.